syncfusion-content/blazor-docs/blazor/gantt-chart/rows.md

 ## Accessing row model information programmatically

 The Blazor Gantt Chart Component provides a method called [GetRowTaskModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_GetRowTaskModel) that can be used to obtain the values associated with row model details.
-These details include the level, expanded status, and child record status of a record.
+These details include the level, expanded status, child record status, task width, left value, and critical state of the task.

 This is demonstrated in the below sample code, where the [GetRowTaskModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_GetRowTaskModel) method is called on selecting the row, which returns the value of the row model details of the selected record.